ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/composite_indices/promising_prospects.md

 Indicators are rescaled to make sure they use a common metric.
 The best-performing area’s score is set to 1, and the least well-performing area’s score is set to 0.

-See the [technical annex] for more information on how each area was scored.
+See the <a href="https://www.gov.uk/government/publications/state-of-the-nation-2023-people-and-places/technical-annex#composite-indices-methodology" target="_blank" class="govuk-link">technical annex</a> for more information on how each area was scored.

 ## Subtitle
 Data source